jinhao2826/simpleNat/README.md

            class Alloc = allocator< pair<const Key,T> >
            > class unordered_map;
 ```
-The hash function is a unary function that takes an object of type key_type as argument and returns a unique value of type size_t based on it
+The hash function is a unary function that takes an object of type key_type as argument and returns a unique value of type size_t based on it.
 natMatchFlowHash is a hash function: flowIp of low 8bits + flowPort of low 8bits
 So the total number of  buckets is (2^16-1)
 for example: 10.0.1.1:8080
 flowIp of low 8bits is 1 and flowPort of low 8bits is 80
-(flowIp of low 8bits)<<8 | (flowPort of low 8bits)&0x000000ff
+(flowIp of low 8bits)<<8 | ((flowPort of low 8bits)&0x000000ff)
 = 256+144 = 400
 **NOTE:Define a good hash function is a worthy thinking problem to avoid hash collision.
 In here, the key I only use is flowIp of low 8bits + flowPort of low 8bits because I think the number of  buckets is (2^16-1) is enough for this simple NAT Program**

+### How to handle the wildcard?
+I defined a search sequence.
+At first, search exact match, e.g., 10.0.1.1:8080, if not found, search ip is wildcard, e.g., \*.8080, if still not found, search port is wildcard, e.g., 10.0.1.1:\*.
+If still failed to find, output no nat match for.